siangernlow/tp/docs/DeveloperGuide.md

     Use case ends.

-**UC03 - Add a location**
+**UC06 - Update infection status**

 **MSS**

-1. User adds a location.
+1. User provides updated quarantine status of a person.
-2. System adds the new location.
+2. System updates the quarantine status of the person.
-3. System displays the updated locations list.
+3. System shows the list of people.

 Use case ends.

-**Extensions**
+**Extension**

 * 2a.
-System detects error in the entered data.
+System is unable to find the person specified by the user.
     * 2a1.
-System prompts user for correct data.
+System requests for correct details of the person.
     * 2a2.
-User enters new data.
+User enters the new details.

-    Steps 2a1-2a2 are repeated until the data entered are correct.
+  Steps 2a1 - 2a2 are repeated until the person specified by the user exists.

-    Use case resumes at step 3.
+  Use case resumes from step 3.

+* *a.
+At any time, user choose to cancel the update.

     Use case ends.

+**UC07 - Update quarantine status**

+**MSS**

+1. User provides updated quarantine status of a person.
+2. System updates the quarantine status of the person.
+3. System shows the list of people.

+**Extension**

+* 2a.
+System is unable to find the person specified by the user.
+    * 2a1.
+System requests for correct details of the person.
+    * 2a2.
+User enters the new details.

+  Steps 2a1 - 2a2 are repeated until the person specified by the user exists.
+  Use case resumes from step 3.

+* *a.
+At any time, user choose to cancel the update.
+    Use case ends.

-**UC04 - View all people**
+**UC08 - View all people**

 **MSS**